 Exercise slowly, gently and smoothly.
 Jerky movements are more likely to cause injuries.

 Increase your exercises slowly.
 Slow and steady progression is essential to success.

-Be sure your exercise program emphasizes flexibility and muscle tone, not just strength.
+Be sure your exercise program emphasizes flexibility and muscle tone, not just strengthening.

-Don't stop your medicine unless your doctor suggests it.
+Don't stop your medication unless your doctor suggests it.
 Exercise programs are not a replacement for prescribed medications.